maitreya-v/PoggingPoggers/README.md

-1 - Scrapped user reviews from Zomato and Swiggy to develop a rich dataset containing various various helpful features and attributes having key insights : includes location based filtering to optimize the results 2 - Analyze strength and weakness of cafe : using different key words mentioned in the scrapped data as features for deciding the strength / weakness of cafe
+1 - Scraped user reviews from Zomato and Swiggy to develop a rich dataset containing various various helpful features and attributes having key insights : includes location based filtering to optimize the results 2 - Analyze strength and weakness of cafe : using different key words mentioned in the scrapped data as features for deciding the strength / weakness of cafe